prasadhonrao/devcamper/docs/spec.md

 - Analytics on user engagement and reviews.
 - Tools for responding to reviews and questions.

-#### 3.3.5 Admin Dashboard
+#### 3.3.5 Admin Dashboard (Need to design)

-- Tools for managing bootcamp listings, responding to reviews, and monitoring user activity.
+- Tools for managing bootcamp listings, responding to reviews but admin not able to write review, and monitoring user activity.
 - Analytics on platform usage and engagement.

 ### 3.4 Use Cases